replicatedhq/replicated-docs/docs/reference/custom-resource-config.md

 Repeatable items only work for text, textarea, and file types.
 :::

-To make an item repeatable, set `repeatable` to true
+To make an item repeatable, set `repeatable` to true:

 ```yaml
     - name: ports
       items: